antpass79/tic-tac-toe-server/README.md

 - Node.js
 - Python 3.6 (it's the version that I'm using)
 - Tensorflow
-- MongoDB (TODO)

 If you want to run the system on containers

 - Docker or Docker Toolbox (I'm using both based on which computer I'm working on)

-If you want to run the system on Raspberry

-- Raspberry (I have the Raspberry Pi 3 Model B+)

 ## Setup and Run